gazebosim/docs/citadel/ros2_integration.md

 communication between them.
 This can help in many aspects; we can receive data or commands from ROS and apply it to Ignition and vice versa.

+A video walk-through of this tutorial is available on our YouTube channel: [Ignition tutorials: ROS 2 Foxy integration](https://youtu.be/IpZTNyTp9t8).

 ## ros_ign_bridge

 `ros_ign_bridge` provides a network bridge which enables the exchange of messages between ROS 2 and Ignition Transport.
 Its support is limited to only certain message types.
 Please, check this [README](https://github.com/ignitionrobotics/ros_ign/blob/ros2/ros_ign_bridge/README.md) to verify if your message type is supported by the bridge.